syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 * No need to specify the decimal point values for `StartHour` and `EndHour`, if you do not want to set the minutes.
 * The number of time slots will be calculated based on total minutes of a day and time interval (total minutes of a day ((start hour - end hour) * 60) / time interval).
 * If a custom timeInterval is given, then the number of time slots calculated based on the given `TimeInterval` should result in an integer value (total minutes % timeInterval = 0), otherwise the next immediate time interval that results in integer value when dividing total minutes of a day will be considered.
 For example, if TimeInterval=2 Hours 15 minutes and total minutes = 1440 (24 Hours per day), then the `TimeInterval` will be changed to ‘144’ (1440%144=0) by considering (total minutes % TimeInterval = 0), it will return integer value for time slots rendering.
-* If the custom `StartHour` and `EndHour` are given, then the number of time slots calculated based on given `StartHour` and `EndHour` should result in integer value, otherwise the next immediate `TimeInterval` will be considered until the result is integer value.
+* If the custom `StartHour` and `EndHour` are given, then the number of time slots calculated based on the given `StartHour` and `EndHour` should result in integer value, otherwise the next immediate `TimeInterval` will be considered until the result is integer value.
 For example, if the `StartHour` is 9 (09:00AM), `EndHour` is 18.25 (06:15 PM), `TimeInterval` is 30 minutes, and total minutes = 555 ((18.25-9)*60), then the `TimeInterval` will be changed to ’37 minutes’ (555%37=0) by considering (total minutes % timeInterval = 0) it will return the integer value for time slots rendering.

 ## Special time regions

-You can restrict the user interaction such as selection and highlights specific regions of timeline day, timeline week, and timeline workweek views by adding the `TimeRegions` property of the `SfScheduler.` You need to set the `StartTime` and `EndTime` properties of `TimeRegions` to create a specialTimeRegion, you can use the `TimeZone` property to set the specific timezone for start and end time of `TimeRegions.`
+The user interaction such as selection and highlights specific regions of timeline day, timeline week, and timeline workweek views can be restricted by adding the `TimeRegions` property of the `TimelineViewSettings` in the `SfScheduler.` You need to set the `StartTime` and `EndTime` properties of `TimeRegions` to create a specialTimeRegion, you can use the TimeZone property to set the specific timezone for start and end time of `TimeRegions.`

 ### Selection restriction in timeslots